elastic/elasticsearch-specification/README.md

 ### Where do I find the generated test?

-Everytime you run the `run-validations` script, a series of test will be generated and dumped on disk.
+Everytime you run `make validate` script, a series of test will be generated and dumped on disk.
-You can find them in `clients-flight-recorder/scripts/types-validator/workbench`.
+You can find the failed tests in `clients-flight-recorder/scripts/types-validator/workbench`.
 The content of this folder is a series of recorded responses from Elasticsearch wrapped inside an helper that verifies if the type definiton is correct.